Table saws are every woodworker's best friend and are generally the go-to saw in every workshop.

 Changing the Angle of the Blade on a Table Saw

 Most table saws will allow you to adjust the angle at which the blade sits.
 You can usually get a decent range of movement on the blade.
-Most will allow you to tilt to 45° others may let you go further.
+The typical table saw will allow you to tilt to 45°, although there are others that may let you go further.

 Most table saws allow you to adjust the angle using a crank or pivot system.

-On the crank system, you turn a handle and the blade will adjust.
-Usually, there will be an indicator scale on or near the crank to tell you the angle of the blade.
+On the crank system, you turn a handle, and the blade will adjust.
+Usually, there will be an indicator scale on or near the crank to tell you the blade's angle.